SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-09-rethinking-npis.md

 <a id="fn2">2</a>: S Decker, ["Which States Ban Mask Mandates in Schools, and Which Require Masks?"](https://www.edweek.org/policy-politics/which-states-ban-mask-mandates-in-schools-and-which-require-masks/2021/08), _Education Week_, original 2021-Aug-20, updated 2022-Mar-07. [↩](#fn1a)

 <a id="fn3">3</a>: And even _enjoyable_, to a certain kind of personality.
-I've never been that sort of dopamine/adrenaline junkie, but I know some.
+I've never been that sort of dopamine/adrenaline junkie, but I do know some of them.
 When I want excitement, I find the Weekend Publisher&hellip; and pet the cat. [↩](#fn3a)

 <a id="fn4">4</a>: E Martin, ["The lessons learned from 1918 flu fatigue, according to historians"](https://www.nationalgeographic.com/history/article/the-lessons-learned-from-1918-flu-fatigue-according-to-historians), _National Geographic_, 2022-Mar-04. [↩](#fn4a)